-Do you think the cycle cover on home insurance gives you adequate cover on the bike?
-Have you considered if you’re protected whilst riding abroad?
+Have you asked if cycle cover on home insurance gives you adequate cover on the bike?

 Home insurers often impose large excess amounts, commonly in the region of £500.
-So that could be a nasty shock if you ever find that your bike is not where you left it or you were hoping the insurer might pay if you clip the wing mirror on an expensive BMW.
+That could be a nasty shock if you ever find that your bike is not where you left it, or you were hoping the insurer might pay if you clip the wing mirror on an expensive BMW.

 Hidden in the small print of your home insurance may be a fairly impractical requirement to anchor your bike to the fabric of the building its stored in.
 This involves securing your bike to a lock that is permanently bolted to either the floor or wall of your home or outhouse.
 Failure to do so might even mean your insurer can legitimately refuse to pay a claim.